SamirRachidZaim/binomialRF.py/README.md

 The binomialRF.py is the python implementation of the original R package "binomialRF" by Rachid Zaim (2020):

-The binomialRF package is an R package that provides a feature selection algorithm to be used in randomForest classifiers.
+The binomialRF package is a random forest-based feature selection package that provides a feature selection algorithm to be used in randomForest classifiers.
 Treating each tree as a quasi binomial stochastic process in a random forest, binomialRF determines a feature’s importance by how often they are selected in practice vs. as expected by random chance.
 Given that trees are co-dependent as they subsample the same data, a theoretical